To ensure the safety of our patients and staff, the following measures have been implemented and will be strictly enforced:

 Be in Good Health: Patients with any fever, feeling ill, or with symptoms of coughing or sneezing, even if perceived to be due to allergies, will not be allowed into the office, nor treated, and will be asked to reschedule their appointment for a future date.

 Face Covering: All patients must wear a face mask to fully cover their nose and mouth at all times when inside the building.
-This means no water or drinks will be offered or allowed.
 The only time masks may be briefly removed is at the direction of our doctors for examination or treatment.

 Washing Hands: Patients are asked to wash hands or use provided liquid hand sanitizer prior to entering our clinical rooms.
 You are not allowed to enter with gloves that have been worn outside.
 You will be required to remove and discard your gloves and wash or sanitize your hands.